 Sometimes, increased pressure on external

-hemorrhoids causes them to get irritated and clot.
+hemorrhoids causes them to get irritated and to clot.
 This

 causes a lump (thrombosed, or clotted, hemorrhoid) to form.
 You may suffer from

-severe pain at the site of the clotted hemorrhoid.
+severe pain at the site of a clotted hemorrhoid.

 A procedure to

-relieve the pain can be performed in a doctor's office or
+relieve the pain can be done in a doctor's office or

 outpatient clinic.
 The doctor applies local anesthesia and then